Lord Howe Island Group , Australia

 Lagoon Beach and Coral Reefs

-- Marine Life: Parrotfish, giant clams, and coralfish species with bright colors.
+- Marine Life: Parrotfish, giant clams, and coral fish species with bright colors.

 - Tours: Glass-bottom boat tours, snorkeling safaris, and scuba diving tours.